meronmuleta/alx_be_shell/README.md

 0-iam_betty

-This Script switch the user to betty.
+This script switches the current user to the user betty

 1-who_am_i

 this script prints the effective username of the current user.